Liam-Stevens/Liam-Stevens/README.md

 <p align="left">
   I am a final year Software Engineering student at The University of Adelaide.

   I passionate about programming in low-level languages, such as C and C++.
-However in web development, I have primarily used Ruby-on-Rails with MySQL for web development and database management.
+In addition, I have primarily used Ruby-on-Rails with MySQL for web development and database management.
 </p>

 <h3 align="left">Tools & Technologies:</h3>